hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 So you have to tell it, job done.

 It's actually very easy.
-All you need do s come up with a list of labels for the groups, and associate hosts with each.
+All you need do is come up with a list of labels for the groups, and associate hosts with each.
 Then Hazelcast has all the information it needs.